Snarestone: Village Features

 Although Snarestone is a Leicestershire village it has a Derby postcode and is 3 mi from the county boundary of North Warwickshire.
 The village has an active Parish Council that meets throughout the year and publishes a regular newsletter.

 Snarestone's amenities include two public houses, a primary school, a church, a blacksmiths, an antique reclamation yard, an allotment, a post box and a traditional red telephone kiosk.

 The village has various types of housing from thatched roof cottages, semi-detached houses, self-contained flats to large detached properties, complete with private tennis courts.
 Most settlements in the village extend along Main Road and Quarry Lane.
 There is another minor road (Derby Lane) that connects to neighbouring Shackerstone.

 The village is served by an ADSL enabled telephone exchange that is capable of providing broadband access to the internet at speeds of up to 80 Mbit/s.

 Refuse and recycling collections take place on a bi-weekly rota and a mobile public library makes regular stops in the village on alternate Fridays.

-A mobile fish and chip van also visits the village on Thursday evenings.